zhengyang5/MMED400/README.md

 Reference:

-Zhenguo Yang, Zehang Lin, Min Cheng, Qing Li, and Wenyin Liu, "MMED: A Multi-domain and Multi-modality Event Dataset", ACM Multimedia System Conference 2019, submitted.
+Zhenguo Yang, Zehang Lin, Min Cheng, Qing Li, and Wenyin Liu, "MMED: A Multi-domain and Multi-modality Event Dataset".

+For any question regarding the dataset, please contact Dr. Zhenguo Yang (zhengyang5-c@my.cityu.edu.hk).
+The raw images can be obtained via sending a request email to us.
+Specifically, the researchers interested in the dataset should download and fill up the **Dataset Agreement Form** and send it back to us.